aspose-words/Aspose-Words-Tutorials/words/english/java/content-management/create-custom-building-blocks-aspose-words-java/_index.md

 }
 ```

-**3. Populate Building Blocks with Content Using a Visitor**
+### Step 3: Populate the Building Block Using a Visitor

-Document visitors are used for traversing and modifying documents programmatically.
+A `DocumentVisitor` lets you programmatically insert any content—text, tables, images—into the block.
+Here we add a simple paragraph.

 ```java
 import com.aspose.words.DocumentVisitor;
 import com.aspose.words.Section;